ProbablePrime/interactive-keyboard/README.md

 # Handlers

-3 Handlers are provided to do the actual keypressing when keys are recieved from Beam.
-They are in order of most reccomended to least:
+Handlers are provided to do the actual keypressing when keys are recieved from Beam.
+We currently support:

 * robot-js - A new alternative to robotjs
 * robotjs - Robust, Linux/Windows/Mac (Robotjs is now easier to install go play, yay!)

 ## Deprecated Handlers
-These handlers are hard to install or have limited features.
+These handlers have undocumented compatibility issues.
 * keyboardz - Easy to install, Windows only
 * kbm-robot - Easy to install, Flakey/Unpredictable.
 Supports DirectInput/XInput games